Editor Counter

 Editing is often about subtraction, not addition.
 The Editor Counter is a specialized tool designed to visualize your editing workflow.
 Unlike a standard word counter that just shows a total, this tool tracks the specific volume of content you have removed or added during a session.

-Professional editors know that concise writing is strong writing.
-A typical goal for a second draft is to cut 10% of the word count.
+Professional editors subscribe to the "10% Rule"—the idea that almost any first draft can be improved by cutting 10% of its words without losing any meaning.
 This tool acts as your scorecard.
-If you paste an 1000-word draft and end up with 900 words, you know you've successfully trimmed the fat.
+If you paste a 1,000-word draft and end up with 900 words, you know you've successfully tightened your prose.

-- Ghostwriters: Prove to clients how much work you put into refining their rough notes.
+Prove to clients how much work you put into refining their rough notes.
+A "before and after" snapshot is powerful proof of value.

-- Students: Struggling to meet a maximum word count for an essay?
-Watch the number drop in real-time.
+Struggling to meet a maximum word count for an admission essay?
+Use this tool to surgically remove 50 words without breaking the flow.